Sir Ed knew that education, more than anything else, has the power to lift people out of poverty.

 With the help of his Sherpa friends, he immediately set about building the first school in Khumjung – the “school house in the clouds”.
 He then went on to build 28 schools in the area and supported many more.

-Thanks to our supporters, the Himalayan Trust continues to open up new opportunities for young people in the Everest region by improving access to quality education.
+Thanks to our supporters, the Himalayan Trust continues to open up new opportunities for young people in the Everest region through quality education.

 Getting a good start in reading and writing makes a huge difference to a child’s future learning.